tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 ## l'essprit de l'escalier - when we think of the best arguments

-the term laspre de la Scalia staircase wit refers to opinions and ideas that we express with clear polished pithiness and which always occur to us too late afterwards when we slowly descend the stairs we are suddenly much smarter than before this is how William Lewis hertzler described the term in his best seller de trepenwitz do well gestured staircase wit of world history which was published in 1882 over 130 years later it is still as relevant as ever we all know how it feels when our brain starts to work only when the pressure of a stressful situation subsides before a date or job interview we know exactly how we want to present ourselves but when the Small Talk starts we can't think of anything clever to say then once the conversation is over and we have close the door behind us we come up with razor sharp arguments and Woody lines in Psychology this phenomenon when your nerves fail under pressure is called choking you choke on the expectations many Studies have dealt with this phenomenon and have all come to the same conclusion paralysis by analysis if you start thinking you lose if you try to be quick-witted you can't think of anything to say when you go for that all-important penalty kick your confidence plummets psychologists recommend four tricks one expose yourself repeatedly to the same situation so-called practice Under Pressure whereby the situation loses its uniqueness 2. wait 5 seconds before answering your answer might not be any clever but it comes across as weightier three dot not so easy imagine that you're not in an interview but sitting in the pub With Friends for DOT keep in mind that although being quick-witted can be impressive in it interview it is seldom required in most jobs Nothing in life is as important as you think it is while you are thinking about it Daniel Kahneman words and meanings
+- the term l'esprit de l'escalier ('staircase wit') refers to opinions and ideas that we express with clear polished pithiness - and which always occur to us too late.
+- in Psychology this phenomenon when your nerves fail under pressure is called choking you choke on the expectations
+- many Studies have dealt with this phenomenon and have all come to the same conclusion paralysis by analysis.
+If you start thinking, you lose.
+If you try to be quick-witted, you can't think of anything to say.
+When you go for that all-important penalty kick your confidence plummets.
+Psychologists recommend four tricks:
+  - one expose yourself repeatedly to the same situation (so-called practice Under Pressure), whereby the situation loses its uniqueness
+  - wait 5 seconds before answering - your answer might not be any clever but it comes across as weightier
+  - not so easy: imagine that you're not in an interview but sitting in the pub With Friends
+  - keep in mind that although being quick-witted can be impressive in it interview it is seldom required in most jobs

+- "Nothing in life is as important as you think it is while you are thinking about it" - Daniel Kahneman words and meanings

-## the framing effect what kind of image we have of the world
+## the framing effect - what kind of image we have of the world

-in communication there is a fundamental rule how something is set in by whom the narrative context or frame determines how something is understood to take one example if a sensational piece of news is printed in a reputable newspaper we are more inclined to believe it than if it is reported in a tabloid this observation was made by Irving Goffman who described this form of interpretation as framing if we look at a picture in the museum we know that it is Art even if it looks like a stick figure drawn by a child this is because we have learned to recognize the frame Modern Art another example if we go to a restaurant we know how to behave how to interact with the waiter how to handle a knife in fork and what to do with it menu we know this because we know the frame restaurant in his seminal work the Presentation of Self in Everyday Life Goffman uses the imagery of theater and acting to describe human social interaction he believes that we each adapt our Behavior to each frame and are therefore a different person in each situation this means that there is no such thing as authenticity we are one person when we are at work another when we talk to our parents and quite another when we are lost in a foreign city and have to communicate with strangers Daniel Kahneman and Amos firsky famously showed how different ways of phrasing frame a dilemma and affect people's responses to a choice this logic is used to great effect in advertising for example two yogurts are on sale one is 90 fat free and the other is touted as having a ten percent fat content although both contain equal quantities of fat people tend to choose the yogurt advertised is almost fat-free because the frame for the yogurt purports that it is a fat free healthier product the bottom line is we seldom make rational choices there are no objective or authentic messages everything that is being communicated is always framed and if you want to decode a message try to understand the frame
+- in communication there is a fundamental rule: ***how*** something is said and by ***whom*** - the "narrative context", or frame - determines how something is understood.
+- in his seminal work the *Presentation of Self in Everyday Life*, Goffman uses the imagery of theater and acting to describe human social interaction.
+He believes that we each adapt our Behavior to each frame and are therefore a different person in each situation.
+This means that there is no such thing as authenticity we are one person when we are at work, another when we talk to our parents, and quite another when we are lost in a foreign city and have to communicate with strangers
+- Daniel Kahneman and Amos firsky famously showed how different ways of phrasing frame a dilemma and affect people's responses to a choice.
+This logic is used to great effect in advertising.
+For example, two yogurts are on sale one is "90% fat-free" and the other is touted as having a "10% fat-content" although both contain equal quantities of fat, people tend to choose the yogurt advertised is "almost fat-free" because the frame for the yogurt purports that it is a fat free healthier product.
+The bottom line is: we seldom make rational choices
+- ***there are no objective or authentic messages.
+Everything that is being communicated is always framed.
+And if you want to decode a message, try to understand the frame***

 ## mcluhan's media Theory - why the medium is the message